 "Well, it took a long time.
 It was a very ambitious project for us because we had to write the lyrics in English and find the singers.
 We used a children's choir in London and recorded it at Strongroom Studios.

 "There was only two hours of rehearsals for the children before the recording.
 We purposely wanted something really fresh and naïve, so that's one reason we used the children's choir."

-How did the rest of the track build
+How did the rest of the track build around the vocal?

 "Well, we took the recordings back to Paris and edited every word to make it fit exactly how we wanted it."

 "When we did the first EP we used a lot of plug-ins such as the LinPlug Delta but now we're just using a Juno-106 to compose the tracks.
 Then we are replacing most parts with samples on one computer."